Altinity/antalya-examples/docs/reference.md

 The Iceberg database engine connects ClickHouse to an Iceberg REST catalog.
 The tables listed in the REST catalog show up as database.
 The Iceberg REST catalog must already exist.
 Here is an example of the syntax.
+Note that you must enable Iceberg database support with the allow_experimental_database_iceberg.
+This can also be placed in a user profile to enable it by default.

 ```
+SET allow_experimental_database_iceberg=true;

 CREATE DATABASE datalake
 ENGINE = Iceberg('http://rest:8181/v1', 'minio', 'minio123')
 SETTINGS catalog_type = 'rest',
 storage_endpoint = 'http://minio:9000/warehouse',
-warehouse = 'iceberg'
+warehouse = 'iceberg';
 ```

 The Iceberg database engine takes three arguments: